-The rain forest climate zones ends at an altitude of approximately 2,800 meters, where the new climate zone, heather and moorland zone, begins.
+The rain forest climate zone ends at an altitude of approximately 2,800 meters, where the new climate zone, heather and moorland zone, begins.
 A climate with erratic changes of temperatures, reaching from above 40ºC during daytime and below 0ºC during nighttime.
 Eye leveling floating clouds and at the end of this climate zone at an altitude of approximately 4,000 meter only few clouds covering from UV rays.

 Where one climate zone ends another begins.
-With only a very little amount of annual rain, an oppressive sun and sub-zero temperatures, the climate of alpine desert has begun.
+With only a very little amount of annual rain, an oppressive sun and sub-zero temperatures, the climate of the alpine desert has begun.
 Revealing the ancient history of Mount Kilimanjaro with its volcanic rocks.
 With the views of the glaciers of the summit and deep gorges on the slope and branches in the crater rim where molten lava blasted through during prehistoric eruptions.
 A climate continuing to an altitude of approximately 5,000 meters.

-And to the last and final climate on the magnificent Mount Kilimanjaro, the arctic zone, which starts at an altitude of approximately 5000 meters and continuing to the summit of the mountain, Uhuru peak, at 5,895 meters.
+And to the last and final climate on the magnificent Mount Kilimanjaro, the arctic zone, which starts at an altitude of approximately 5000 meters and continues to the summit of the mountain, Uhuru peak, at 5,895 meters.
 With the stunning views of the eternal ice glaciers